yashiwashi123/yashiwashi123.github.io/stealc.md

 **Background** Stealc analysis has been an on again off again project over the past year.

-Here is a config extractor
+Here is a config extractor I wrote.
+It is based on finding and scanning the data section where values like the botid and keys are stored.
+I found that the botid is initiallied with spaces and the max length is 27 bytes.
+From there we use the string decrypt key to find the c2 url and uri.
 ```python

 import re